THE ANNEX STORY

 Drawing on the heritage of the 99-year-old buildings, the visual experience of the restaurant is as much a draw card as the food.
 The Annex is the original name for the building that now houses the restaurant.
 Designed by architect John Parker and built in 1913 as an annex to the old Masonic Hotel and then the Majestic Hotel, The Annex is a graceful and peaceful escape from the bustle of Main Road.
-The Annex Library, with its cosy fireplace, is perfect for indoor dining.
+The Annex Main dining area, with its cosy fireplace, is perfect for indoor dining.
 Guests can also enjoy relaxed meals on The Annex Verandah, at a table in The Annex Courtyard, and the fantastic harbour view from under the tree on The Annex Terrace.

 Regulars at The Annex Restaurant in Kalk Bay are familiar with the tall, gangly chap in shorts and baseball cap, making his way to the kitchen with a ‘Hiya, Mate’ to them in passing.
 Ranald McKechnie, award-winning Head Chef at The Annex, runs his kitchen with a minimum of fuss, but complete control.
 His laid-back air belies his skill with a knife and his finesse with a frying pan, but is a promise of the food to come – unfussy modern Mediterranean style cuisine that satisfies with every mouthful.